Rupert Grint Bio: In His Own Words – Video Exclusive, News, Photos

 The fact that this was just Grint’s first professional role must have been overwhelming, especially for an adolescent.
 However, rather than self-destruct as is the tendency of early successful actors, Grint remained solid and reliable, and was clearly popular with his peers, as well as the auteurs and thespians he was suddenly surrounded by.

 Given the length of the book series, Grint’s life was overtaken by the production of the adaptations, which were his primary focus from 2001 to 2011.
+In 2022, Grint and his cast mates returned for a celebration of the 20th anniversary of the series’ first film.
+The reunion is entitled Harry Potter 20th Anniversary: Return to Hogwarts and can be watched on Amazon Prime Video and Apple TV.

 Rupert Grint’s Career Outside